For eligible students, SSS provides specific programs and services to create a successful college experience.

 C.D.
 Spanish major

 Every semester, SSS offers a wide variety of informative programs.
-Some typical topics include the following
+Some typical topics include the following:

-- Degree Planning Workshop: Making Every Course Count
+- Degree Planning

-- Five-Day Study Plan for Final Exams
+- Five-Day Study Plan

 "The major benefit I am going to be able to take away from my participation with Student Support Services is improved leadership skills.
 As a member of the Advisory Board, I have been in a position of a leader and have been able to guide other students instead of sitting back and waiting for others to organize something for me.
 It has been great 'real life' experience having to brainstorm and compromise and then organize with a group of people who all have great ideas."